A Potterverse Tarot

 A few things are being handled a a bit differently, this time, however.

 First you get the choice of doing a browse through the whole deck (both decks), in little thumbnails, all at once and moving on to something else, or you can go through the deck card by card, with larger images, capsule interpretations, and the relevant cast members identified, where applicable.

-It should be noted that since the whole Tarot project spun off from a pair of Publications projects based on fanfic, the cast members, although just about everyone shown in the deck is a named canon character, have on occasion been depicted in their fanfic rôles.
+It should be noted that since the whole Tarot project spun off from a pair of Publications projects based on fanfic, the cast members have on occasion been depicted in their fanfic rôles.
 They also may be depicted at different ages than we saw them in canon.
 Or, more than once.

-The fanfics (there are two of them, intertwined); which are currently still both WiPs are:
+The fanfics (there are two of them, intertwined); which are both WiPs are:

 ‘Amends: or, Truth and Reconciliation’ and; ‘In Which the Princess Rescues the Dragon’

 Both are by Vera Rozalsky, and may be found on ff.net.
 They will be found on this site as well, if the author ever finds her way out of the land of As Soon As.
 But since the project has been in limbo for some years now, I suspect that it may well be wise to consider them perpetual WiPs.

 Er… a word of warning; there’s a fair amount of Nudity in a classic Rider deck (at least in the Major Arcana), and this is a fairly straighforward Rider deck homage.